Jayne Ozanne

 Jayne Margaret Ozanne (born 13 November 1968) is a British activist, politician and evangelical Anglican.
 Having come out publicly as gay in 2015, she campaigns to safeguard LGBTQI people from abuse.
 Ozanne founded and launched the Ozanne Foundation in 2017 which worked with religious organisations around the world on prejudice and discrimination LGBTQI people.
 The Foundation closed in September 2025.
-Ozanne founded and chairs the Ban Conversion Therapy Coalition.
+Ozanne founded and previously chaired the Ban Conversion Therapy Coalition.
 From January 1999 to December 2004, she was a member of the Archbishops' Council, the central executive body of the Church of England.

 Early life and education

 Ozanne was born on 13 November 1968 in Barnstaple, Devon, England.
 She grew up in Guernsey, in a conservative and religious environment.
 She was educated at The Ladies' College, Guernsey, an all-girls private school in Guernsey.
 She studied mathematics at St John's College, Cambridge, one of the first female undergraduates to study the subject at the college.
 She graduated with a Bachelor of Arts (BA) degree in 1990.
 She later studied for a postgraduate certificate in international diplomacy as part of the Oxford University Diplomatic Studies Programme.
 During her work towards this qualification, she was a student at Magdalen College, Oxford.